FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Supplementary Material

-When trained and tested separately, our architecture outperforms the reported state-of-the-art results in literature in classification accuracy for individual RWF-2000 and RLVS datasets, by achieving accuracies of 94.50\% and 99.75\% respectively, setting a new state-of-the-art with half of the computational cost of the previously best performing architecture ~\cite{cue-net}.
-For the VioPeru dataset, our Dual Branch architecture is able to reach the already reported state-of-the-art accuracy of 89.23\%.
-Tables \ref{tab:rwf}, \ref{tab:rlvs} and \ref{tab:vperu} compare the results of our architecture with the previously reported results individually on each of these datasets.
+When tested separately, our architecture outperforms previously reported state-of-the-art classification accuracies in the literature for RWF-2000, RLVS and SURV datasets, by achieving accuracies of 94.50\%, 99.75\% and 96.67\% respectively, setting a new state-of-the-art.
+For the VioPeru dataset, our FuseMamba-VD architecture is able to reach the already reported state-of-the-art accuracy of 89.23\%.